Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 For example, we could turn our `actual` variable into a String by creating a new String from that data.

-We can get a reference to the string slice inside of that data on the heap
+And we can get a reference to a string slice from inside the string.

 ====